xEnVrE/AugmentedAutoencoder/README.md

 ## Requirements: Hardware
 ### For Training
-Nvidia GPU with >4GB memory (or adjust the batch size)
+NVIDIA GPU with > 4GB memory (or adjust the batch size)
-RAM >8GB
+RAM > 8GB
-Duration depending on Configuration and Hardware: ~3h per Object
+Duration depending on Configuration and Hardware: e.g. ~3h per Object on a NVIDIA P100 GPU

 ## Requirements: Software